Kadaire/K-Tech-Industrial-of-Mars/K-Tech Industrial Generator Department/README.md

+- The [K-T Industrial Equipment Labs](https://github.com/Kadaire/K-Tech-Industrial-of-Mars/blob/Main/K-Tech%20Industrial%20Generator%20Department/K-T%20Industrial%20Equipment%20Labs) contains a third party bundle / fix for the AUX generators and Thrusters, these in theory should be compatible with IoER and have built in toggles
+All credit to the fixes and added functionality is to Hev from the DV discord modding community.

 # K-Tech Industrial Generators
 - The `K-Tech Industrial Generators` department designs and manufactures new power generators for ships of all classes.